 It’s one of the most popular metric and for a good reason.
 The Net Promoter Score is generally seen as one of the most effective survey tools for measuring customer loyalty.

-But is it really as good as the hype makes it out to be?
-In this post we dive into the pros and cons of the NPS to give you a realistic idea of what to expect from it, and how to make the most of it.
+But is it really as good as the hype makes it sound?
+In this post, we dive into the pros and cons of the NPS to give you a realistic idea of what to expect from it and how to make the most of it.

-What is it?
+What is Net Promoter Score?

-Companies love it because it is easy to measure and can be benchmarked: meaning you can compare your score with competitors, and compare with previous years.
+Companies love it because it is easy to measure and can be benchmarked, meaning you can compare your score with competitors, and compare it with previous years.